 The government has announced that GCSE exams will not take place and students will receive teacher-assessed grades.
 Therefore, it’s really important that any student studying for their English or maths GCSEs continues to attend their scheduled lessons to ensure their teacher can make the necessary assessments and judgements at the end of the year.

-Can students still access library resources?
+Can students access library resources from home?

 Yes.
 We have lots of resources available on the Student Landing Page.